 Most recommendations aim at improving the performance of your code.

 But Blackfire can detect a lot more than performance bottlenecks at runtime.
-Basically, a Blackfire test can be used to easily spot any unexpected or unwanted code behaviour.
+A Blackfire test can be used to spot any unexpected or unwanted code behaviour.
 That is also true for security and quality best practices.

-Quality and Security recommendations are included in the Enterprise Edition.
-Performance recommendations are included are included in Profiler, Premium and Enterprise Editions.
+Quality and Security recommendations are options for paid subscriptions.
+Performance recommendations are included in Profiler, Premium and Enterprise Editions.

-In the following example, we profiled GitList, the application on which we demo all of Blackfire's features in the 24 Days of Blackfire.
+In the following example, we profiled GitList, the application on which we demo all of Blackfire’s features in Blackfire’s book.